aoligama/aoligama/README.md

 ## Hi, there! 👋

-My name is Amanda and I'm a Front-End developer 👩🏻‍💻.
+My name is Amanda and I'm a Senior React Native Engineer 👩🏻‍💻.
 I'm from Brazil, living in São Paulo and currently working at Entermotion.
 I am always open to collaborating on projects and innovative/disruptive ideas.

 ##### BIO